hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 !!! warning

     As with the bootnodes, it is important to keep the release names of the initial validators the same as it is tied to the keys that the genesis chart creates.
-So we use `validator-1`, `validator-2` and so on in the command above
+So we use `validator-1`, `validator-2` and so on in the command above.

-Once complete, you may need to give the validators a few minutes to peer and for round changes depending when the first validator was spun up and then the logs should show blocks being created
+Once complete, you may need to give the validators a few minutes to peer and for round changes depending when the first validator was spun up before the logs should show blocks being created.

 ![k8s-validator-logs](../../images/kubernetes-validator-logs.png)